grafbase/grafbase/cli/crates/cli/tests/README.md

 docker run -p 8000:8000 --rm --name dynamodb -d amazon/dynamodb-local
 ```

-Testing tables are created and deleted on the fly.
 To execute the CLI, one must create a table:

 ## Preparing the table for the CLI